Are you looking for things to do in Honolulu with kids? Keep scrolling to learn how to do the Oahu Manoa Falls hike with kids.

 What to Bring/What to Pack

-While Manoa Falls is a pretty easy hike to do with kids on Oahu, you will want to be sure to pack a small bag with some essentials.
+While Manoa Falls in Oahu is a pretty easy hike to do with kids, you will want to be sure to pack a small bag with some essentials.

 Be sure to bring bug repellent as you will be in the thick of the rainforest.
-This was the only place we ended up with mosquito bites during our trip, even with using repellent.
+This was the only place we ended up with mosquito bites during our trip, even with using mosquito repellent.
+Bug spray is one of the top hiking essentials you will want when hiking on Oahu.

 You will also want to bring, as I mentioned above, ponchos or a rain jacket.
 It rains almost daily on this part of the island, so don’t let the weather forecast for your beach location fool you.

-Finally, bring snacks and some water so that you can refuel once you reach the falls.
+Finally, bring water and some snacks so that you can refuel once you reach the falls.

 Our kids were definitely ready for a snack when we got there.